 The objectives of the RCMP Victim Services Program are to:

 From a call for help, to the investigation of a crime, to an offer of a referral, police work in close partnership with victim services organizations to ensure victims of crime receive the support they need without delay.

-The RCMP’s victim assistance policy and referral process was recently re-designed to allow pro-active referrals in specific situations.
-This means that the police will be permitted to pass on a victim’s information to a victim services organization in cases where a victim is unable to provide their informed consent.
+The RCMP's victim assistance policy and referral process allows pro-active referrals in specific situations.
+This means that the police are permitted to pass on a victim's information to a victim services organization in cases where a victim is unable to provide their informed consent.
 The policy recognizes that the victim service worker, as the trained professional, is the best person to explain the services they can offer.
-The policy also ensures a balance between a victim’s privacy concerns and their right to receive these services.
+The policy also ensures a balance between a victim's privacy concerns and their right to receive these services.

-Previously, RCMP officers required consent from a victim before providing their information to victim services personnel, who would then contact the victim and offer their services.
 It is widely accepted that victims are not always in a position to provide informed consent at the time of an incident.
 This may be as a result of trauma, the nature of the crime they have suffered and/or their current state ie. unconscious or alcohol or drug involvement.
-The new policy allows RCMP officers to conduct an assessment of each situation to determine if conditions exist for a proactive referral to be made.
+This policy allows RCMP officers to conduct an assessment of each situation to determine if conditions exist for a proactive referral to be made.